Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Some starring requirement are RNG
 - [Here's a datamined spreadsheet of all starring requirements](https://docs.google.com/spreadsheets/d/1XvXwQ1MUvIbRe44G0eAfo9rnMGm6BflHbjGcbwIcNrE/edit?usp=sharing)

+#### Anomaly weather zone:
+RNG Starring condition, there's a loot marker in it coupled with some weather tiles (currents, windstorms, etc) that rewards adaptive stat.

 #### Siren floating rewards
 Seems to spawn 5 interest points, you can only collect up to 3, 2 will always sink regardless of turns taken.
+Sometimes can spawn an ambush fleet that drops next to nothing or a Siren warning that sinks all other points.

 #### Siren Jamming
-Occasionally on collecting an item you will be jammed, reducing that fleet movement to 1 tile for the next 5 moves.
+Box that spawn after defeating a boss.
+Collecting it will jam your fleet, reducing that fleet movement to 1 tile for the next 5 moves.
+In Fractured Sea, there exist a variation that will spawn a bunch of weather tiles on loot.

 #### Meowficers Node
 Upon entering the tile you will be asked whether or not you want to deploy Meowficers to gather resources.
-If you choose to, your meowficcer skills will be disabled for an amount (about 7-10) of turns, then they will return with rewards.
+If you choose to, your meowficcer skills will be disabled for an amount (about 10) of turns, then they will return with rewards.
 Rewards are based on Meowficcer levels and rarity.

+#### Energy matrix:
+Collect the Matrix on the map and deliver it to the platform to get rewards.
+There's a variation of this in Fractured Sea that has 4 Matrixes, move close to it will spawn 4 hidden matrix on the map which can be revealed with scanning mode.

+#### Energy Cache: (Place where you use the Energy Storage Device or ESD)
+Go there, use the Energy Storage Device and you get loot, if it fails, just smash it.
+Spending the ESD will rewards with adaptive stat.
+Smashing seems to never give adaptive stat.

+#### Siren Coordinate Logger
+Looks like a oil rig, moving on it and you will be ambushed twice and gain access to the device (up to 3-4 times).
+You can either spend one Energy Storage to spawn a mob fleet (that doesn't drop modules) or 2 item tokens to spawn an Energy Cache event (that rewards modules and some other loot) or just a "Sparkle" loot which doesn't disappear but doesn't drop anything lucrative either.

+#### Blockade
+Square-shaped formation that locks your fleet in when you step in to them as well as spawn 3 moduled buffed mob fleet.
+Defeating all the moduled fleet lift the blockade.
+In fractured sea, there's also a variation where it will spawn 3 blockades looking tile and one outside of the 5x5 tiles.
+Moving a fleet to the one spawn outside will destroy the hologram in the zone.

-#### Whirlpool
+#### Light house:
-Entering or moving into a whirlpool will stop you there, and each time you try to move out you might be stunned eating your moevement, meaning that reinforcements can spawn and move closer.
-Movement out of the Whirlpool is restricted to 1 tile.
+Light house zone seems to always spawn on massive Fractured sea on the South most square (30x30 map, divided into 9 5x5 square shaped zone with its own RNG spawn and 3 Siren Rally points).
+Using a ESD will perform a free recon.
+If one has already used the recon using AP, ignore this zone.

 #### Siren Rally Points
 Siren rally points will keep spawning reinforcement fleets until all of them are destroyed.
 You can destroy them by moving onto them, which might force you into a fight with a siren defense fleet.
 Defeating the fleet will remove the rally point.
-Reinforcement fleets spawn in infinitely and they don't drop any loot, avoid them if possible.
+Reinforcement fleets (blue in color) spawn in infinitely and they don't drop any loot, avoid them if possible.
+Clearing all Rally points spawn a Teleporter and some chests in Fractured Sea.

+#### Siren Data Center(?)
+A plus formation of sort, with obstacle constructs that spawn in Fractured Sea that spawn with a couple EMP tiles.
+After stepping on all of the (usually 3) weather anomalies, it will spawn 2 hidden Meowfficer search nodes which can be revealed with scanning mode.

+#### EMP tiles:
+Cause random movement of your fleet for 1-2 turns when stepped on.

+#### Ice pillars and ice floes:
+Ice pillars block movement entirely and sometimes can be removed by destroying the corresponding Siren Control Tower.
+Ice floes looks like ice tiles that will continue your fleet momentum till it's next to an obstacle or another fleet.

 #### Fog
 Movement in fog is restricted to 1 tile.
-Normally there will be a Fog generator that you can go to and remove all fog on the map.
+Sometimes there's a Fog control tower that you can go to and remove all fog on the map.

-#### Energy matrix:
-Collect the Matrix on the map and deliver it to the platform to get rewards.

-#### Energy Cache: (Place where you use the Energy storage device)
-Go there, use the Energy Storage device and you get loot, if it fails, just smash it.
-If you don't want to spend the Storage for w.e reason, smashing is fine.
-No known difference between the 2 options.

-#### Siren Coordinate Logger
-Looks like a oil rig, moving on it and you will be ambushed twice and gain access to the device (up to 3-4 times).
-You can either spend one Energy Storage to spawn a mob fleet (that might drop modules) or 2 item tokens to spawn an Energy Cache event (that rewards modules and some other loot) or just a "Sparkle" loot which doesn't disappear but doesn't drop anything lucrative either.

-#### Ice tiles
-Ice tiles block movement entirely and can only be removed by destroying the corresponding Siren Control Tower.

 #### Maelstrom
-Hazier than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Sire Control Tower.
+Hazier and redder in color than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Siren Control Tower.

+#### Whirlpool
+Entering or moving into a whirlpool will stop you there, and each time you try to move out you might be stunned, eating your moevement, meaning that reinforcements can spawn and move closer.
+Movement out of the Whirlpool is restricted to 1 tile.

+#### Directional Wind Storms:
+Will launch your fleet a set number of tiles over all obstacles when stepped on.

+#### Ocean Currents:
+Direct your fleet to the tile it points to.

+#### Flaming Sea:
+Do a %hp damage to all unit in the fleet and persist a turn.

-#### Blockade
+#### Colored blockers:
-Square-shaped formation that locks your fleet in when you step in to them as well as spawn 3 moduled buffed mob fleet.
-Defeating all the moduled fleet lift the blockade.
+Only in Puzzle maps, using the corresponding control tower will turn pebbles into movement blocking contructs and vice versa.

 ## Enemies

 #### Sirens
 Sirens move whenever you move three times, and unlike events they move 5 tiles at once instead of 2, so plan ahead if you want to avoid them with your fleets.
-You can also just retreat when they caught up, not much reason to fight them if they are just reinforcement that drop no loot.
+You can also just retreat when they caught up, not much reason to fight them if they are just blue reinforcement that drop no loot.

 #### Dangerous enemies (Mixed Recon Fleets)
 Basically boss fleets.
 Have specialized modules that buff/debuff stats/defense making them harder or easier to kill with/without the proper damage type.
-I did notice that "bosses that have a zombie type module that heals after a certain hp% threshold" tend to be accompanied by a +% damage taken which makes theem easy to burst down.

-#### Stronghold Bosses
+#### Stronghold Bosses and Abyssal Bosses
 Big bad highly leveled Siren boss that has powerful accompanying modules that can seriously wreck fleets.
-They are also multi-staged boss fight so having multiple leveled fleet is nearly mandatory to beating them.
+They are also multi-staged boss fight so having multiple leveled fleets is nearly mandatory to beating them.
+Abyssal bosses reveal their weakness after a certain point.

 ## Ashes Coordinate and Hiryuu META